ambitioninc/django-entity-event/docs/quickstart.rst

 Creating subscriptions for a whole group of people with a single entry into the database is very powerful.
 However, some users may wish to opt out of certain types of notifications.
-To accomodate this, we can create an ``Unsubscription`` object.
-These are used to unsubscribe a single entity from recieving notifications of a given source on a given medium.
+To accommodate this, we can create an ``Unsubscription`` object.
+These are used to unsubscribe a single entity from receiving notifications of a given source on a given medium.
 For example if a user wants to opt out of new product notifications in their newsfeed, we can create an ``Unsubscription`` object for them